-We’re proud to read that our customer United Airlines is becoming the first major airline carrier to donate flights to ship much-needed baby formula from overseas to the U.S. According to the article, United Airlines began transporting Kendamil formula free of charge from Heathrow Airport in London to multiple airports across the country over a three-week period, beginning in June, as part of the U.S. government’s Operation Formula.
+We’re proud to read that our customer United Airlines is becoming the first major airline carrier to donate flights to ship much-needed baby formula from overseas to the U.S. According to the article, quality leaders from United Airlines began transporting Kendamil formula free of charge from Heathrow Airport in London to multiple airports across the country over a three-week period, beginning in June, as part of the U.S. government’s Operation Fly Formula.

 United Airlines’ commitment to service and leading the industry as the first carrier to sign on to Operation Formula is not surprising to us here at ETQ.
 United Airlines always has been a forerunner, embarking on new journeys to improve operations, and that includes its commitment to lead the way in quality and safety automation.